 Therefore, if you want something to change, especially big things in your business, you don’t need to redo, you need to renew your original intention.
 Renewal is looking at what we previously thought was the “wrong” story or what wasn’t possible.
 Renewal is thinking totally outside of the box, it is reveling in the unknown, it’s a place for exploration and discovery.

 With your intention in mind, take a look at what you can renew, refresh or revitalize in your business this season.
-We are just a few months away from the start of 2017.
-This fall the leaves are showing us that it is easy to let things go.
 Let go of the old, don’t wish for a redo, and dive into the new, the unknown, and make what is impossible possible.